-We have a \$10 million revolving line of credit in place for borrowings and letters of credit.
-As of December 31, 2013, no amount was outstanding on our credit facility.
+We have a credit facility in place with a \$40 million borrowing base borrowings and letters of credit.
+As of December 31, 2014, no amount was outstanding on our credit facility.
 If in the future we utilize this facility, the level of our indebtedness could affect our operations in several ways, including the following:

-- · a significant portion of our cash flow could be used to service the indebtedness, - a high level of debt would increase our vulnerability to general adverse economic and industry conditions, - the covenants contained in our credit facility limit our ability to borrow additional funds, dispose of assets, pay dividends and make certain investments and, - a high level of debt could impair our ability to obtain additional financing in the future for working capital, capital expenditures, acquisitions, general corporate or other purposes.
+- a significant portion of our cash flow could be used to service the indebtedness, - a high level of debt would increase our vulnerability to general adverse economic and industry conditions, - the covenants contained in our credit facility limit our ability to borrow additional funds, dispose of assets, pay dividends and make certain investments and - a high level of debt could impair our ability to obtain additional financing in the future for working capital, capital expenditures, acquisitions, general corporate or other purposes.

-In addition, our bank borrowing base is subject to semi-annual redeterminations.
+In addition, our bank borrowing base is subject to quarterly redeterminations.
 If we use our credit facility, we could be forced to repay a portion of our bank borrowings due to redeterminations of our borrowing base.
 If we are forced to do so, we may not have sufficient funds to make such repayments.
 If we do not have sufficient funds and are otherwise unable to negotiate renewals of our borrowings or arrange new financing, we may have to sell significant assets.
 Any such sale could have a material adverse effect on our business and financial results.